Gather. Grow. Go.

 Pastor Hauser

-2018 – The Rev. Roger Stauffer was installed as part-time “Visitation” pastor.
+2018 – Following Pastor Hinz’ retirement the previous year, the Rev. Roger Stauffer was installed as part-time “Visitation” pastor.

 Pastor Schmidt